kaltura/DeveloperPortalDocs/documentation/08_Video-Analytics-and-Insights/AnalyticsAPIDocSet.md

 ## Events
 With Kaltura Video Insights you can collect, present and analyze data about system usage, viewing behavior, and any other type of Kaltura solution user interaction.

-The data in Kaltura Video Insights can be divided into roughly two groups: Player events and other data.
+The data in Kaltura Video Insights can be divided into roughly two groups - **Player events** and **other data**.

-As a video is played, the Kaltura Player sends Player events related to viewer behavior (such as “Plays”, “Played 25%”, “Stopped”, etc.) to Kaltura Video Insights.
+When a video is played, the Kaltura Player sends Player events that are related to the viewer's behavior, such as “Plays”, “Played 25%”, “Stopped”, etc., to Kaltura Video Insights.
 If you are using Kaltura Player versions 2.43 or higher, you will get the support for these Player event insights out-of-the-box.
-If you are using a non-Kaltura player, you need to make sure all of the relevant events are reported correctly using the [Event Tracking API](https://vpaas.kaltura.com/documentation/08_Video-Analytics-and-Insights/EventTrackingAPI.html).
+However, if you are using a non-Kaltura player, you need to make sure all of the relevant events are reported correctly using the [Event Tracking API](https://vpaas.kaltura.com/documentation/08_Video-Analytics-and-Insights/EventTrackingAPI.html).

 ## Dimensions

 Every Player event is related to a specific video asset (VOD or live stream) and is triggered by a specific user.
 Every event has certain pre-defined characteristics (such as time, device, geography, etc.), called *dimensions*.

 ### Example
 Let’s take a look at an example: Suppose that at 1 pm on the 1st of February, a user in NY clicks the “play” button on her iPhone device (the device has an IOS 9.1 installed on it) and begins to watch video asset #1234.
 In this case the recorded event is “play” and the dimensions are: